 • Genre Cinema: Genre films and their varieties specially in Latin America, Asia, Africa, Near and Middle East and Eastern Europe

-• Diaspora: Emblematic films for an exiled community, chosen by a special guest
+• Diaspora: Emblematic films for an exiled community, chosen by a special guest from that community

 • Decryption: Films dealing with historical, social or religious questions